Published June 6, 2019

 Let’s say I’m looking for a T-shirt for my brother, who is a huge Game of Thrones fan.
-If I search a clothing website for “Game of Thrones,” it may show me shirts with board games, or video games, or even the British throne.
+If I search a clothing website for “Game of Thrones,” it may show you shirts with board games, or video games, or even the British throne.

-Machine Learning allows the search engine to connect what results get clicked on with which keywords were searched and learn that when I type “Game of Thrones.”
-I’m talking about a TV show.
+Machine learning allows the search engine to connect what results get clicked on with which keywords were searched and learn that when I type “Game of Thrones,” I’m talking about a TV show.

 A search engine can also learn about a specific customer by looking at their former searches, personal preferences, and purchase history.
-Using this data the engine can generate search results that are most relevant to the user and most likely to make a conversion.
+Using this data, the engine can generate search results that are most relevant to the user and most likely to make a conversion.

 Traditionally, we price products based on competitors, costs, demand, etc. For brick-and-mortar stores that don’t have malleable prices, this may be good enough.
-But online stores now have the ability to show different customers, different prices based on geographic location, purchase history, and search behavior.
+But online stores now have the ability to show different customers different prices based on geographic location, purchase history, and search behavior.

-Machine Learning has the capability to:
+Machine learning has the ability to:

-- Collect in-depth information on pricing trends, competition, and demand for products
+- Collect in-depth information on pricing trends, competition, and demand for products.

 5. Fraud Reduction

-There are two types of fraud that Machine Learning can protect against: payment and returns.
+There are two types of fraud that machine learning can protect against: payment and returns.

 Retailers, online and offline, have been struggling with customers making large purchases using stolen cards or even canceling their payment after the order has been delivered.
-Machine Learning can prevent this by collecting data, identifying patterns, and detecting outliers.
+Machine learning can prevent this by collecting data, identifying patterns, and detecting outliers.

 Through the reduction of customer service issues and increase personalization, machine learning can reduce cart abandonment and increase sales.
 These are just a handful of the capabilities of these technologies.
 As they become more accessible, thought leaders will come up with innovative and impactful ways to leverage these tools.